PatRYCBAR/Call-Sheet/README.md

  - not sure if it should go in the processor field or just be a feature of the username field
  - take out of tab index

+#### Added Phone Field
+ - made it hidden
+ - added it to the Cleaning method
+ - exempted it when creating an Extra Ticket

 ---
 ### Past Versions' Changes